Serving Greater Minnesota Since 1998

 Habitat: Loons prefer clear, quiet lakes in central and northern Minnesota (including many in Aitkin County).
 They are excellent divers, built like torpedoes, and can stay underwater for up to 5 minutes hunting fish.

-Appearance: Large (8–12+ pounds), striking black-and-white plumage in summer, bright red eyes, and a wingspan up to 5 feet.
+Appearance: Large (8 to 12+ pounds), striking black-and-white plumage in summer, bright red eyes, and a wingspan up to 5 feet.

 Behavior: Loons return to the same lakes each spring, often the same nesting spot.
 They migrate to the Atlantic or Gulf coasts in fall and are sensitive to water quality, shoreline development, lead fishing tackle, and mercury.